programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 Jupyter has many dependencies (other packages on which it relies), so this step may take a few minutes.
 Remember that when `conda` prompts you with `Proceed ([y]/n)?` you should type a `y` or `yes` and then press Enter to accept the package plan.

 <div class="alert alert-warning">
-  Behind the scenes, `conda` is working to make sure all the required packages and dependencies will be installed in a compatible way.
+  Behind the scenes, <code>conda</code> is working to make sure all the required packages and dependencies will be installed in a compatible way.
 </div>